-All students are assigned a faculty advisor when they enter the PhD program.
-Students are matched with faculty members based on mutual research interests.
-In most cases, the faculty advisor will remain the student's advisor as the student progresses through the PhD program, although students have an option to change advisors if their research interests evolve.
-The student's doctoral committee, consisting of at least three members and chaired by the faculty advisor, oversees the preparation and evaluation of the comprehensive examination.
-Students who wish to change their dissertation committees after their interactive Program of Study is approved must do so through the iPOS.
-Students who wish to change advisors should first discuss their plans with their faculty advisor.
+All students are assigned a faculty advisor when they enter the PhD program; our aim is to match incoming students and faculty based on mutual research interests.
+In most cases, the faculty advisor will remain the student's advisor as the student progresses through the PhD program, although students have the option to change advisors if their research interests evolve.
+The student's doctoral committee, consisting of at least three members and chaired by the student's faculty advisor, oversees the preparation and evaluation of the comprehensive examination.
+Students who wish to change their dissertation committees after their interactive Program of Study is approved must do so through iPOS.
+Students who wish to change faculty advisors should first discuss their plans with their faculty advisor.
 For detailed guidance, consult your program's academic advisor.